Skip to Content

 How can I get in touch with the Judith Neilson Foundation about my organisation or project?

-While we do not accept unsolicited proposals for funding, we would love to hear about great organisations and projects that are related to our areas of work.
+While we don’t accept unsolicited proposals, we welcome hearing about organisations and projects that relate to our work.
 Get in touch to provide information.

 How can I find out about calls for Expressions of Interest?

-We will announce any calls for Expressions of Interest on our website and social media.
-You can also subscribe for timely updates directly to your inbox.
+Any calls for Expressions of Interest will be announced on our website and social media.
+You can also subscribe for updates directly to your inbox.

 How does the Judith Neilson Foundation allocate funding?

-How does the Judith Neilson Foundation decide on the funding amounts and duration for projects and partnerships it supports?
+How does the Judith Neilson Foundation decide on the funding amounts and duration for partnerships it supports?

 Does the Judith Neilson Foundation fund individuals?

-We focus on funding organisations or consortiums of organisations to ensure broader impact and bring about sustainable change.
+No. We fund organisations or consortiums to support broader and more sustainable impact.

 How does the Judith Neilson Foundation connect to Judith Neilson’s funding of the arts, architecture and journalism?